 find in the garden or in her kitchen, cooking up her harvest into jams.
 All accommodation is within easy walking distance of the shops and restaurants and there is secure off-street parking.

 Also read: Best biltong stops in the Karoo

 Small and self-contained, this cottage sits in a pleasant garden in the heart of Nieu-Bethesda.
-We recommend you have a braai on the patio and watch the sunset before being dazzled by the starry night sky.
+Have a delcious braai on the patio and watch the sunset before being dazzled by the famously starry night sky.